-(DCA Reference Manual)

-Board Members should be concerned primarily with formulating decisions on Board policies rather than decisions concerning the means for carrying out a specific course of action.
+Board Administration (DCA Reference Manual) Board Members should be concerned primarily with formulating decisions on Board policies rather than decisions concerning the means for carrying out a specific course of action.
 It is inappropriate for Board Members to become involved in the details of program delivery.
 Strategies for the day-to-day management of programs and staff shall be the responsibility of the Executive Director.
 Board Members should not interfere with day-to-day operations, which are under the authority of the Executive Director.

-Strategic Planning

-The Board will conduct periodic strategic planning sessions.

-Executive Director Evaluation

-Board Members shall evaluate the performance of the Executive Director on an annual basis.

-Board Staff

-(DCA Reference Manual)

-Employees of the Board, with the exception of the Executive Director, are civil service employees.
+Strategic Planning The Board will conduct periodic strategic planning sessions.
+Executive Director Evaluation (Board Policy) Board Members shall evaluate the performance of the Executive Director on an annual basis.
+Board Staff (DCA Reference Manual) Employees of the Board, with the exception of the Executive Director, are civil service employees.
 Their employment, pay, benefits, discipline, termination, and conditions of employment are governed by a myriad of civil service laws and regulations and often by collective bargaining labor agreements.
 Because of this complexity, it is most appropriate that the Board delegate all authority and responsibility for management of the civil service staff to the Executive Director.
 Board Members shall not intervene or become involved in specific day-to-day personnel transactions.
+Business Cards Business cards will be provided to each Board Member with the Board's name, address, telephone and fax number, and Web site address.